 Speak to the experts

 Please don’t make your tax time checklist without adding this task.
-There are plenty of experts around to help you out, so use them.
-Seeking professional advice whether it’s tax, accounting or financial advice, can help prepare you for tax time this year and into the future.
+There are plenty of experts around to help you out, so use them - whether it’s tax, accounting or financial advice.

 Tip: For the small business owners: Something else to remember is to check that your insurances are up to date, especially if your circumstances have changed in the last year.
 Anything from renovating your premises, buying new equipment and adding more staff could mean you are not fully covered under your current insurance policy.For more information regarding why you should review your business insurances, read our article.